isabel-lombardi/lotto_game/README.md

     - choose_numbers
     Asks the user how many numbers to randomly generate for the single ticket (from 1 to 10)

+    - choose_played
+    Asks the user the value of the played for the ticket

     - print_ticket
     Print the ticket on the screen

+    - check_win
+    Which is responsible for verifying whether the ticket created is winning or not

+    - check_prize
+    Which is responsible for verifying the total winnings

 - lotto_helper.py
 It takes care of the printing functions.

+- prize
+which is responsible for verifying the total premium based on the data entered by the user.
+Inside we find:

+  - check_combination, which takes care of reporting the number of playable combinations
+  - check_amount, which takes care of reporting the gross win value